Skip to main content

 • OSHA (Occupational Safety and Health Administration) 30-hour General Industry Safety & Health course completion card

-• AWS (American Welding Society) SENSE (Schools Excelling through National Skills) Level1
+• AWS (American Welding Society) SENSE (Schools Excelling through National Skills Education) Level1

 • AWS SENSE Level2

-Add to your resume and stand out among other job candidates, consider transferring to a four-year school to earn your bachelor’s degree.
+To add to your resume and stand out among other job candidates, transfer to a four-year school to earn your bachelor’s degree.
 JCCC has transfer agreements with Ottawa University, Pittsburg State University, and Kansas State University.

 The more you know, the more you build